build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

     4. For **Domain Members Security Group ID**, select an existing security group that allows communication with the self-managed AD directory.
     5. For **Key Pair Name**, select an EC2 key pair in your account.
     6. For **Active Directory Domain Services Type**, select **SelfManaged** or **AWSManaged** (dependent on your AD environment).
     7. For **Domain FQDN DNS Name**, enter the DNS name of the AD domain.
-In this example, I use corp.example.com.
+In this example, I use `corp.example.com`.
     8. For **Domain NetBIOS Name**, enter the NetBIOS name of the AD domain.
-In this example, I use CORP.
+In this example, I use `CORP`.
     9. For **IP used for DNS (Must be accessible)**, enter the IP address of one of the AD domain controllers.
     10. For **IP used for DNS (Must be accessible)**, enter the IP address of the other AD domain controller.
     11. For **Secret ARN Containing CA Install Credentials**, enter the Secrets Manager secret ARN created in **Step 1: Create Secret in Secrets**.